English

 ENGL 451 Understanding and Using English Grammar3 Credits

-The art of using English grammar effectively for written and spoken communication.
+Art of using English grammar effectively for written and spoken communication.

-Prerequisites: ENGL 112 and junior standing, or permission of the instructor.
+Prerequisites: ENGL 112 and junior standing.

 ENGL 470 18th Century British Literature3 Credits